alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

    It will also automatically create a tag in Github which you can use to create a Github release in the following section.

+6. Verify the presence of the pre-release and its tag on [npm](https://www.npmjs.com/package/govuk-frontend?activeTab=versions)

+   If the pre-release has been assigned the wrong tag (mistakes happen), you can use [`npm dist-tag`](https://docs.npmjs.com/cli/v8/commands/npm-dist-tag) to quickly correct.

-6. Run `npm logout` to log out from npm.
+7. Run `npm logout` to log out from npm.

 ## If publishing a beta pre-release, create a release on Github